 - Review the CPT information above and the FAQs

-- Submit all three CPT forms (together) to the CGE
+- Submit all three CPT forms by uploading them for the CGE through Nole Start, https://istart.fsu.edu

 DO NOT BEGIN EMPLOYMENT WITHOUT AUTHORIZATION!
 THE AUTHORIZATION IS COMPLETE WHEN YOU HAVE A NEW I-20 IN YOUR HAND.
 THE NEW I-20 WILL SHOW THE AUTHORIZATION FOR CPT ON PAGE 2.